Department of Electrical and Computer Engineering

 I have an Erdös number of 3.

-I'm looking for a GRA to join my lab and work on exciting projects on exploiting low-dimensional signal representations to process high-dimensional dynamic streaming data efficiently.
+I'm looking for a GRA or postdoctoral researcher to join my lab and work on exciting projects on exploiting low-dimensional signal representations to process high-dimensional dynamic streaming data efficiently.
 Preference would be given to candidates who have a strong background in mathematical signal processing, with excellent writing and communication skills in English.
 Please email me your CV if interested.
 Unfortunately I could not respond to all inquiries.